vizcayal/bess_optimization/README.md

 ## Decision Variables

-charge[t]: hour energy charged by the Bess at hour t. gen[t]: hour energy generated to the system by the Bess (discharged) at hour t.
+- charge[t]: hour energy charged by the Bess at hour t.
+- gen[t]: hour energy generated to the system by the Bess (discharged) at hour t.
-acc_charge: state of charge, cumulative charge of the Bess at the beginning of hour t.
+- acc_charge: state of charge, cumulative charge of the Bess at the beginning of hour t.
-reg_up: regulation up of the Bess at hour t.
+- reg_up: regulation up of the Bess at hour t.
-reg_down: regulation down of the Bess at hour t.
+- reg_down: regulation down of the Bess at hour t.

 ## Parameters

-energy price[t]: market price of energy for hour t (buy or sell price). reg_up_price[t]: market price of regulation up for hour t. reg_down_price[t]: market price of regulation.
+- energy price[t]: market price of energy for hour t (buy or sell price).
+- reg_up_price[t]: market price of regulation up for hour t.
+- reg_down_price[t]: market price of regulation.
-eff: efficiency of Bess.
+- eff: efficiency of Bess.
-power_capacity: power capacity of the Bess.
+- power_capacity: power capacity of the Bess.
-Energy_capacity: energy capacity of Bess.
+- energy_capacity: energy capacity of Bess.

 ## Objective Function